 Ivacy VPN is a good service, but not so well known.
-They’re still kicking in 2021, but are there any reasons to believe it will finally earn the spotlight this year?
-Well, it just might if it tackles a few of its biggest drawbacks.
+They’re still kicking in 2022 thanks to their low prices and ability to unblock Netflix.
+But are there any reasons to believe it will finally earn the spotlight this year?
+Well, it just might if Ivacy VPN tackles a few of its biggest drawbacks.

-In my Ivacy VPN review, I’ll check how it fares in a number of categories that are important to users.
+In my Ivacy VPN review, I'll check how it fares in a number of categories that are important to users.
 These include security, privacy, performance, price, compatibility, and customer support.
-Read on to find out if this service is worth your hard-earned money or if you should invest it elsewhere.
+Read on to find out if this service is worth your hard-earned money or if you should invest it in other best VPN products.

 Ivacy VPN pros & cons